 We flew into Delhi and spent the night there before flying to the city of Visakhapatnam in the state of Andhra Pradesh.
 Then we drove another 4 hours to get to the first school, which was in the city of Kallata.

-We spent a week in Kallata training teachers there.
-Then we drove another five hours to a second school in the city of Khordha, Odisha, where we did a second week of teacher training.
-We then flew out of the nearby city of Bhubaneswar back to Delhi and then back home to the U.S.
+We spent a week in Kallata training teachers there and afterward drove another five hours to a second school in the city of Khordha, Odisha.
+In Khordha, we did a second week of teacher training.
+We then flew out of the nearby city of Bhubaneswar back to Delhi and back home to the U.S.

 There are 5 schools in the Carmel English Schools system.
 We conducted teacher training at only two of the campuses.
 The one here in Kallata was the first.
 Although not openly presented as "Christian" schools, they are owned and operated by a Christian family that is involved in multiple ministries: education, poverty relief, women empowerment, church planting, and political involvement.
 Their goal is to impact their culture for Christ.